mozilla/releasewarrior/releases/firefox-esr-45.2.0esr.md

 ### Issues
 - Old release process started in parallel with release promotion, because bm81's release-runner was out of date and grabbed the release at the same time with relpro.
 Updated the checkout, restarted release-runner.
 Stopped running builds
+- The old process bumped the version on default, what caused some l10n repacks to rerun.
+Filed bug 1277443 to address the issue.